openshift/enhancements/enhancements/storage/csi-vsphere-operator.md

 Since vsphere-problem-detector also runs similar checks in 4.10 - our plan is to move those checks to CSI driver operator and if those checks fail mark cluster as un-upgradeable.
 In 4.11 we are considering removal of vsphere-problem-detector altogether and brining all checks in CSI driver operator.

-However, if additional VMs are added later into the cluster and they do not have HW version 15 or greater, Operator will mark itself as `degraded` and nodes which don't have right HW version will have annotation `vsphere.driver.status.csi.openshift.io: degraded` added to them.
+However, if additional VMs are added later into the cluster and they do not have HW version 15 or greater, Operator will mark itself as `degraded`.
 The vSphere CSI driver operator will use presence of `CSIDriver` object with openshift annotation as indication that driver was installed previously.

+###### Error handling during creation of storage policy and storage class

+If CSI operator can not create storage Policy or storageClass for some reason:

+Cluster will be degraded when:
+- We can't talk to Kube API server and for some reason can't read secret or can't create storageclass etc.
+- All errors that previously only marked cluster as "un-upgradeable" will be upgraded to *degrade* the cluster if we previously installed CSI driver (detected via presence of `CSIDriver` object).

+Cluster will be marked as un-upgradable when:
+- There are any vCenter related errors (connection refused, 503 errors or permission denied) or any of the checks fail (HW version, esxi verion checks).

+In case operator is marked as un-upgradeable for some reason - detailed information will be added to `ClusterCSIDriver` object and an appropriate metric will be emitted.
+It should be noted that even though cluster is marked as un-upgradeable, cluster is still fully available and `Available=True` will be set for all cluster objects and cluster can still be upgraded between z-stream versions but upgrades to minor versions (such as `4.11`) will be blocked.

 ##### Presence of existing drivers in the cluster being upgraded